Updated: Oct 19, 2022

 During pregnancy and postpartum, the size and shape of busts will change as it prepares for breastfeeding.
 If your little one is feeding more on one side, it may cause uneven busts.

 2. Underdeveloped busts

-Underdeveloped busts or hypoplastic busts refers to busts that are small, thin, spaced far apart and/or uneven.
+Underdeveloped busts or hypoplastic busts refer to busts that are small, thin, spaced far apart and/or uneven.
 This can be due to hormones or a medical condition.

 3. Juvenile Hypertrophy

-This condition refers to when one side of the bust grow much larger than the other probably due to hormone sensitivity or hormone production.
+This condition refers to when one side of the bust grows much larger than the other probably due to hormone sensitivity or hormone production.

 4. Atypical Ductal Hyperplasia